asterix24/asterix_download/content/isokey/index.md

 In my [posts](/post/isokey/) I show you all the tricks that you need to try to save money..

-Despite the money and the time that you spend, the result is very appreciated.. and is funny!
+Despite the money and the time that you spend, the result is very appreciated.. and is fun!